joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 $ mvn spring-boot:run
 ```

+> You'll see MongoDB connection error at this point, because we don't have MongoDB running yet, so we'll ignore this error for now.

 So the application runs but is does not do anything useful, so lets stop the app now (using `ctrl+C`) and let's create a `CreateAuthorController` by editing `./src/main/java/io/github/joaovicente/stories/CreateAuthorController.java` and add  POST capabilities

 The handler method as shown below, to expose`POST /authors`